2017–18 Charlton Athletic F.C. season

 The 2017–18 season was Charlton Athletic's 96th season in their existence.
 Along with competing in the League One, the club also participated in the FA Cup, EFL Cup and EFL Trophy.
 The season covered the period from 1 July 2017 to 30 June 2018.

+Kit

+Sportswear manufacturers Hummel were Kit suppliers, with BETDAQ the front of shirt sponsor.